titpetric/microservice/articles/2019-12-03-introduction-to-protobuf-grpc.md

-So, to summarize - out of all those options, 3 are EXPERIMENTAL, 2 are DEPRECATED and one of them is pointing to an EXPERIMENTAL option, and the biggest question raised is how the GRPC client behaves in relation to WaitForReady, and which option should be used here.
+So, to summarize - out of all those options, 3 are EXPERIMENTAL, 2 are DEPRECATED and one of them is pointing to an EXPERIMENTAL option, and the biggest question raised is how the GRPC client behaves in relation to WaitForReady, and which option is recommended if any.

 What we can also see is that the GRPC client can authenticate to the GRPC server via the PerRPCCredentials option.
 This is also something that Twitch RPC doesn't provide for us.